vaughnteegarden/slate/source/includes/_howtobasic.md

 The primary task in implementing user management is to create the JWT that will allow you to bind a Partner user to a Rezolve profile.
 Through a server-to-server transaction, you can create a new Rezolve User Profile, and get back an identifying `entityId` that you should persist in your authentication database, as an addition to your user record.
 This `entityId` will then be used by the Rezolve SDK to identify the user to the Rezolve Server.

-A valid JWT is required to initialize the SDK and start a sesssion.
+A valid JWT is required to initialize the SDK and start a session.

 ## Minimum Implementation